Node.js SDK (Legacy)

 By default, the Node SDK uses the HTTP API V2.

-This is a legacy SDK and will only receive bug fixes until deprecation.
-A new Analytics SDK for Node.js available in Beta.
-The new SDK offers an improved code architecture which supports plugins.
+This is a Maintenance SDK and will only receive bug fixes until deprecation.
+A new Analytics SDK for Node.js available which offers an improved code architecture and additional features such as plugins and more.
+See the Migration Guide for more help.

 Ampli Wrapper versus the Amplitude SDK